Alfred Sambu

 Alfred Wekesa Sambu (1944) is a Kenyan politician.
-He belongs to the Orange Democratic Movement and was elected to represent the Webuye Constituency in the National Assembly of Kenya since the 2007 Kenyan parliamentary election.
+He belongs to the Orange Democratic Movement and was elected to represent Webuye Constituency in the National Assembly of Kenya in the 2007 Kenyan parliamentary election.

 He has a BSc degree in electrical engineering.
-He has been the board chairman of Kenya Power and Lighting Company.
+He has been a board chairman of Kenya Power and Lighting Company.

 He is the former chairman of AFC Leopards football club and Kenya Football Federation.